albeeboy/cats-meow-dev-challenge/README.md

 npm install
 ```

-_Note: there are some vulnerabilities that will hopefully get sorted out with gulp_
+_Note: there are some `gulp` vulnerabilities that will hopefully get sorted out soon._

 ## Compiling styles and copying all files to `dist` folder